Blotch3D/Blotch3D/README.md

 class methods and events can still be overridden, if needed.

-All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the 3D thread, because supported hardware platforms require it (like OpenGL, etc.).
+All model meshes, textures, fonts, etc. used by the 3D hardware must be created and accessed by the 3D thread, because some supported hardware platforms require it (like OpenGL, etc.).
 You can assume all Blotch3D and MonoGame objects must be created and accessed in that thread.